nickvidal/mailsheet/README.md

 - Watch the *Status* get updated row by row (from "*T1*" to "*T2*").
 - Go to your Gmail and look at the *Sent Mail* folder.
 - Go to your *Inbox* and review the MailSheet email with a summary of the results.
 - Congratulations!
-You just sent your first campaign using MailSheet!
+You just sent your first campaign template using MailSheet!

 ### Enabling the Gmail API

 Before sending a second template, you need to enable the *Gmail API*:
 - Go to your Leads Sheet.
-- Open the Script editor:
+- Open the Script Editor:
   - From the Menu: Tools > Script editor...
-- Inside the Script editor:
+- Inside the Script Editor:
   - From the Menu: Resources > Advanced Google services...
   - Search for Gmail API and turn it ON.
   - Click on "*These services must also be enabled in the Google API Console.*"